deogracia/vagrant-chakraos-host/README.md

 ## Usage

-There's nothing else to do than install it :D
+There's nothing more to do than install it :D

 ## Development